 Vaccinated leisure travelers from visa-free countries will only have to present a negative RT-PCR test result taken 48 hours prior to their departure to the Philippines.

 There are 14,474 rooms available for leisure travelers in the National Capital Region alone, of which 1,462 rooms are in staycation hotels; 5,469 in regular hotels; and 7,543 in multiple-use, non-quarantine hotels.
 “We expect all the quarantine hotels to shift to accepting leisure travelers,” said Romulo Puyat.

 The move to reopen to tourists was applauded by local tourism stakeholders.
-In a statement, Tourism Congress of the Philippines president Jose C. Clemente III said: “We are pleased with the announcement of the IATF allowing fully-vaccinated foreign nationals into the Philippines starting Feb.
-10. Our borders have been closed for almost two years now and the situation for a majority of the tourism stakeholders has become untenable already.
+In a news statement, Tourism Congress of the Philippines President Jose C. Clemente III said: “We are pleased with the announcement of the IATF allowing fully-vaccinated foreign nationals into the Philippines starting February 10.
+Our borders have been closed for almost two years now and the situation for a majority of the tourism stakeholders have become untenable already.
 This development gives us hope to finally restart our industry.